Fellow-Consulting-AG/docapp-docs/docs/en/docbits/doc2-with-infor/infor.md

 ```

-With Docbits (DOC²) you can do more
+With DocBits (DOC²) you can do more

 ``` mermaid
 graph LR